Amit091/Nodejs-With-passport/README.md

-A sample project to demonstrate the usage of Passport.js in nodejs for authentication and session
+A sample project to demonstrate the usage of Passport.js in nodejs for authentication and session-ejs-layouts

+also demonstrating ejs layouts fature like express-handlebar using ejs express express express-ejs-layouts

 Modules used:
 passport